yadnyesh/AllPythonYouTube/notes.md

 15-AUG-2020 --> Want to wrap up AZ 900 course
 16-AUG-2020 --> Want to wrap up AZ 900 course - 16-AUG-2020
-17-AUG-2020 --> Hopefully at least some start
+17-AUG-2020 --> Hopefully at least some start 18-AUG-2020 --> Should get back on track with a week like this :)